Konrad-Dagiel/decoder/README.md

 # decoder
-convert any integer into its prime factors, then convert each power to ASCII value
+convert any natural number into its prime factors, then convert each power of each prime factor to ASCII value